 2.2 The Later Years

 Spatial analysis gained its contemporary prominence from the title of a book, Spatial Analysis: A Reader in Statistical Geography, edited by Brian Berry and Duane Marble (1968).
 The term had been first used in 1959 by William Garrison (1959), but only in passing, and was not systematically applied until the 1968 collection.
-The 37 essays in Spatial Analysis applied statistical and mathematical models to geographical problems located key spatial axioms, elements, assumptions, and behaviors; and above all pursued explanations of spatial order.
+The 37 essays in Spatial Analysis applied statistical and mathematical models to geographical problems; located key spatial axioms, elements, assumptions, and behaviors; and above all pursued explanations of spatial order.

 How they got there was another story.
 Berry and Marble (1968) argued that the spatial analytical approach had been unaccountably omitted from the discipline when it was first institutionalized in European and North American universities during the late nineteenth century.
 But by the late 1950s, spatial analysis had been refound, its concomitant, universal rationalism impossible to ignore any longer.
 Consequently, as Berry and Marble (1968) wrote, geography “move[d] back to the mainstream” in a “flush of revolutionary change” (p.
 4).